tastatur/vagrant-solr-box/README.md

 # Vagrant Solr box

 Box to get a Solr environment quickly up and running in a VM.
 If you plan to modify the Solr configuration copy the content of this repo to a new repo.
+This fork adds integration with nutch.

 ## Running the box